SUPER Postgraduate Certificate in Researcher Professional Development (PG Cert)

 The credits you accumulate must cover the five PG Cert classes.
 The first four classes are aligned to the Vitae Researcher Development Framework’s specialist skills sets, or domains, whilst the fifth is an elective to allow you to explore any of these areas in more detail:

-This presentation by Vici Royle, University of Strathclyde Researcher Development Team, was delivered as part of a SUPER induction event and provides an overview of the SUPER PG Cert.
+This presentation by Vici Royle, University of Strathclyde Researcher Development Team, provides an overview of the SUPER PG Cert.

 Planning your bespoke training programme